tweag/rules_nixpkgs/guide.md

 # A guide to rules_nixpkgs

-TODO: is the flake shell pure? because if this is run on a non-nixos system, and /usr/bin/gcc continues to be visible, that messes things up
-TODO: document nixpkgs.nix

----

-Bazel is a modern build system valued for _fast_ and _correct_ builds.
+In order to explain the benefits of rules\_nixpkgs in practical Bazel deployments, let's review some properties Bazel emphasises that distinguish it from various other build systems.
+Bazel is a modern build system that its users value for the ability to define and run builds that are both _fast_ and
+_correct_:

-- Builds are fast, thanks to advanced caching and distributed builds.
+- builds are fast, thanks to advanced caching and distributed builds.
-- Builds are correct, in that build artifacts always reflect the state of their declared inputs.
-In other words, the user should never need to run `bazel clean`.
+- builds are correct, in that build artifacts always reflect the state of their declared inputs, so the user never needs to run `bazel clean`

 Bazel's caching and distributed build features depend on build definitions being _correct_ by capturing all required dependencies.
 Build actions are run in isolation, which helps to ensure that build definitions are indeed correct in this manner.
-This is referred to as "hermeticity": A build is hermetic if there are no external influences on it.
+This is referred to as _hermeticity_: a build is hermetic if there are no external influences on it.
 However, Bazel is only hermetic if certain conditions are met, and they aren't in many people's build setups.
 In practice, Bazel build products fail to be reproducible by default, because Bazel silently depends on various things present in the global environment, like a C++